awelzel/zeekjs-misp/README.md

     redef MISP::debug = T;

-If you have MISP events that hold attributes that zeek-js-misp should ingest regardless of a time range, use `MISP::fixed_events`.
+If you have MISP events that hold attributes that zeekjs-misp should ingest regardless of a time range, use `MISP::fixed_events`.
 This can be useful if feeds of hashes or IPs are loaded into the same fixed event.